rust-lang/book/src/ch16-02-message-passing.md

 The `mpsc::channel` function returns a tuple, the first element of which is the sending end—the transmitter—and the second element of which is the receiving end—the receiver.
 The abbreviations `tx` and `rx` are traditionally used in many fields for _transmitter_ and _receiver_, respectively, so we name our variables as such to indicate each end.
 We’re using a `let` statement with a pattern that destructures the tuples; we’ll discuss the use of patterns in `let` statements and destructuring in Chapter 19.
-For now, know that using a `let` statement this way is a convenient approach to extract the pieces of the tuple returned by `mpsc::channel`.
+For now, know that using a `let` statement in this way is a convenient approach to extract the pieces of the tuple returned by `mpsc::channel`.

 Let’s move the transmitting end into a spawned thread and have it send one string so the spawned thread is communicating with the main thread, as shown in